Glossary

 Cold email is the practice of sending unsolicited emails to potential business prospects who have had no prior relationship with the sender, used as a B2B outreach strategy for generating sales meetings and pipeline.

-Successful cold email campaigns require three foundational elements: accurate contact data (verified email addresses), personalized messaging (relevant to the prospect's role and challenges), and proper deliverability setup (SPF, DKIM, DMARC records, domain warming, and clean sending lists).
+Successful cold email campaigns require three foundational elements.
+First, accurate contact data is essential - verified email addresses that will actually reach the intended recipient without bouncing.
+Second, personalized messaging must be relevant to the prospect's role, industry, and specific business challenges.
+Third, proper deliverability setup including SPF, DKIM, and DMARC records, domain warming protocols, and clean sending lists ensures that emails actually reach the inbox rather than spam folders.

-Enrichabl supports cold email workflows by providing email finding through multiple data providers, email validation to ensure deliverability, and AI enrichment to gather personalization data.
+Enrichabl supports cold email workflows by providing email finding through multiple data providers, email validation to ensure deliverability, and AI enrichment to gather personalization data at scale.
 Teams can import a list of target accounts, enrich them with verified emails and research insights, and export the data to their preferred email sending platform.
+The flat pricing model means teams can enrich their entire prospect database without worrying about per-lead costs eating into campaign ROI.

 Related Terms